jonallured/shrt/README.md

 It's the `AllowOverride All` part that does the trick.

+## Automating Deployment

+Who has the time to deploy a site themselves - automating deployment is not only the cool thing to do, it's the right thing.
+This project includes a deploy GitHub Action Workflow that will trigger on pushes to the main branch and run the deploy rake task on our behalf.
+Isn't that nice??

 ## But wait, where are the stats??

 Here's the great thing about this aproach - Apache is really good at writing log